Almost too Easy

 "Whew!
 That's a relief!"
 Shantae felt a mountain of worries fall from her shoulders.
 "And what does this creepy wiry thing do?"

 "It's a demon strength rune.
 Can fall out of any enemy you kill, gives your barehanded strikes unnatural strength.
-You can tear weaker demons apart like they were cardboard.
+You can tear weaker demons apart like cardboard.
 Pinkies and cacos you need to hit more than once and beefier demons could be dangerous because they can take several hits and retaliate before you could rip and tear them.
-But this thing doesn't really increase your strength, it only makes your interaction with other living things disproportionately brutal.
+But this thing doesn't just increase your strength, it also makes your interaction with other living things disproportionately brutal.
 And it has a severe side effect, making you extremely angry.
 You literally see red."

 "Hmm, so it's like super monster milk turned up to eleven, then," Shantae mused replacing the artifacts in her inventory.
 "The milk makes you mildly angry," she explained, "and increases potency of your strikes twofold...
 Or even less, it's not like I got a strike-o-meter to compare them precisely."